vladsaveliev/sequana/sequana/pipelines/variant_calling/README.rst

 Detected variants are annoted `SnpEff <http://snpeff.sourceforge.net/>`_ if a GenBank file is provided.
 The pipeline did the database building automatically.
+Particular codon table need to be add by hand.

 Usage
 ~~~~~~~~~